Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 Features:

 * Enforces Readme Standards
-    - Readmes present - *completed*
+    - Readmes present
-    - Readmes have appropriate contents - *completed*
+    - Readmes have appropriate contents
-* Generates report for included observed packages - *pending*
+* Generates report for included observed packages

 This package is tested on Python 2.7 -> 3.8.